-Please complete the W Focus chart below.
-All information provided on the chart should also appear on your syllabus, which should be marked to expedite Board review (i.e., highlight pertinent sections and indicate which Hallmark (W1, W2, W3, etc.) is being addressed).
-The Board strongly recommends copying and pasting relevant sections from your syllabus into the chart.
-You will be contacted if clarification or additional information is needed.
+All information provided on the chart should also appear on the course syllabus, which should be marked to expedite Board review (i.e., highlight pertinent sections and indicate which Hallmark (W1, W2, W3, etc.) is being addressed).
+The Board strongly recommends copying and pasting relevant sections from the syllabus into the chart.

 List each writing assignment or type of assignment that involves the W Focus (e.g., prospectus, literature review, research paper, critical analysis).
-[W1] Explain how you will work directly with the students to help them successfully complete the assignment (e.g., give written/oral feedback, do in-class writing workshops, provide the opportunity to revise).
+[W1] Explain how the instructor will work directly with the students to help them successfully complete the assignment (e.g., give written/oral feedback, do in-class writing workshops, provide the opportunity to revise).
 [W2] Indicate what percentage of the student's grade will be a factor of the assignment.
 [W3] Indicate the number of pages or word counts required of each student for the assignment.
 [W4] NOTE: Do not include in-class exams or count multiple drafts more than once.

 1.

 2.

-3.

-TOTAL: TOTAL:
+5. TOTAL: TOTAL:

+4. 5.
 6.

 5.

+6.

+5.

 4.

+4.

+4.

+3. 3.